-- 3.9.1 USA Climbing maintains and publishes all of the following: - a) Youth Qualification Series Rankings (and Ranking Points) for each Category, relevant Discipline, and Youth Region, calculated in accordance with the relevant section of these Rules. - b) Youth Qualification Speed Trial results and resultant Speed Youth National Championship eligibility lists. - c) Collegiate Qualification Series Rankings (and Ranking Points) for each Category, relevant Discipline, and Collegiate Division, calculated in accordance with the relevant section of these Rules. - d) National Cup Series Rankings (and Ranking Points) for each Category, and relevant Discipline, calculated in accordance with the relevant section of these Rules. - e) National Rankings (and Ranking Points) for each of the Elite, Youth, and Collegiate Series calculated in accordance with the relevant section of these Rules. - f) National Records for the Speed Discipline as set out in Rule 9.5.
+- 3.9.1 USA Climbing maintains and publishes all of the following: - a) Youth Qualification Series Rankings (and Ranking Points) for each Category, relevant Discipline, and Youth Region, calculated in accordance with the relevant section of these Rules. - b) Youth Qualification Speed Trial results and resultant Speed Youth National Championship eligibility lists. - c) Collegiate Qualification Series Rankings (and Ranking Points) for each Category, relevant Discipline, and Collegiate Division, calculated in accordance with the relevant section of these Rules. - d) Collegiate Qualification Speed Trial results and resultant Speed Collegiate National Championship eligibility lists. - e) North American Cup Series Rankings (and Ranking Points) for each Category, and relevant Discipline, calculated in accordance with the relevant section of these Rules. - f) National Rankings (and Ranking Points) for each of the Elite, Youth, and Collegiate Series calculated in accordance with the relevant section of these Rules. - g) National Records for the Speed Discipline as set out in Rule 9.5.